 Planting, harvesting, processing, exporting, roasting, grinding, brewing.
-These are some of the steps that we need to stick with if we want to obtain a cup of coffee.
+These are some of these steps that we need to stick with if we want to obtain a cup of coffee.
 But when it comes to quality, people often overlooked the part played by the water.

 TOTAL HARDNESS (GH)

-Basically, it represents Calcium and Magnesium levels in the water.
+Broadly speaking, it represents Calcium and Magnesium levels in the water.
 They both required to extract flavours out in the cup.
 Calcium is responsible for enhancing body while Magnesium attracts acid molecules giving a more sweetness and citrus tastes.
 Calcium is also responsible for limescale issues because it doesn’t dissolve properly in water.

 CARBONATE HARDNESS (KH)